epfl-dlab/aiflows/README.md

 ### [Quick start (🕓 5 min)](docs/Quick_Start/quick_start.md)

-Here you'll see how you can run inference with your first question answering Flow, and you can trivially change between vastly different question answering Flows thanks to the modular abstraction and FlowVerse!
+Here, you'll see how you can run inference with your first question-answering Flow, and you can trivially change between vastly different question-answering Flows thanks to the modular abstraction and FlowVerse!

 ### [Tutorial (🕓 20 min)](docs/Tutorials/tutorial_landing_page.md)

 In this tutorial, we introduce you to the library's features through a walkthrough of how to build useful Flows of gradually increasing complexity.
-Starting from a vanilla QA Flow, we'll first extendind it to a ReAct Flow, then ReAct with human feedback, and finish the tutorial with a version of AutoGPT!
+Starting from a vanilla QA Flow, we'll first extend it to a ReAct Flow, then ReAct with human feedback, and finish the tutorial with a version of AutoGPT!

 ### <a href="ToDoAddLink">Developer's Guide (🕓 10 min)</a>

 We are constantly optimizing our Flow development workflow (pun intended:).
-In this short guide, we share our best tips, so that you don't have to learn the hard way.
+In this short guide, we share our best tips so that you don't have to learn the hard way.

 ### <a href="ToDoAddLink">Detailed Examples</a>

-Many of the recently proposed prompting and collaboration strategies involving tools, humans and AI model are in essence specific Flows (see the figure below).
+Many of the recently proposed prompting and collaboration strategies involving tools, humans, and AI models are, in essence, specific Flows (see the figure below).
 In the link above, you'll find a detailed walkthrough of how to build some representative workflows.

 <p align="center">
       <img src="assets/previous_flows_rounded.png" alt="image" width="1000" height="auto">
       <p align="justify">
       <strong>The <em>Flows</em> framework exemplified.</strong> The first column depicts examples of tools.
 Notably, in the Flows framework, AI systems correspond to tools.
-The second column depicts Atomic Flows, effectively minimal wrappers around tools, constructed from the example tools.
+The second column depicts Atomic Flows, effectively minimal wrappers around tools constructed from the example tools.
 The third column depicts examples of Composite Flows defining structured interaction between Atomic or Composite Flows.
 The fourth column illustrates a specific Composite competitive coding Flow as those used in the experiments in the <a href="https://arxiv.org/abs/2308.01285">paper</a>.
 The fifth column outlines the structure of a hypothetical Flow, defining a meta-reasoning process that could support autonomous behavior.
       </p>
 <p>

 ## Contribute

-As mentioned above, our mission is to make this a community-driven project which will benefit researchers and developers alike (see the [Why should I use aiFlows?](#why-should-i-use-aiflows) section), and to achieve this goal we need your help.
+As mentioned above, our mission is to make this a community-driven project that will benefit researchers and developers alike (see the [Why should I use aiFlows?](#why-should-i-use-aiflows) section) and to achieve this goal, we need your help.

 You can become a part of the project in a few ways:
 - contribute to the aiFlows codebase: this will directly improve the library and benefit everyone using it
-- contribute to the FlowVerse: by making your work accessible to everyone other might improve your work and build on it, or you can build on others' work
+- contribute to the FlowVerse: by making your work accessible to everyone, others might improve your work and build on it, or you can build on others' work
-- use the library in your creative projects, push it to its limits, and share your feedback: the proof of the pudding is in the eating, and the best way to identify promising directions as well as important missing features is by experimenting
+- use the library in your creative projects, push it to its limits, and share your feedback: the proof of the pudding is in the eating, and the best way to identify promising directions, as well as important missing features, is by experimenting
-- last but not least, ⭐ the repository and 📣 share the project with your friends and colleagues; spread the word ❤️
+- last but not least, ⭐ the repository and 📣 share aiFlows with your friends and colleagues; spread the word ❤️

-We will support the community in the best way we can, but also lead by example.
-In the coming weeks we will share:
+We will support the community in the best way we can but also lead by example.
+In the coming weeks, we will share:
   - a roadmap for the library (FlowViz; FlowStudio; improve flexibility, developer experience, and support for concurrency, etc. -- feedback and help would be greatly appreciated!)
-  - write-ups outlining features, ideas and our long-term vision for Flows -- we encourage you to pick up any of these and start working on in whatever way you see fit
+  - write-ups outlining features, ideas, and our long-term vision for Flows -- we encourage you to pick up any of these and start working on them in whatever way you see fit
   - a version of JARVIS -- your fully customizable open-source version of ChatGPT+(++), which we will continue building in public!
-We hope that this excites you as much as it excites us, and JARVIS will become the one of those useful projects that will constantly push the boundaries of what's possible with Flows
+We hope that this excites you as much as it excites us, and JARVIS will become one of those useful projects that will constantly push the boundaries of what's possible with Flows

 We have tried to find a way for anyone to benefit by contributing to the project.
 The <a href="ToDo">Contribution Guide</a> describes our envisioned workflow and how you could get involved in more detail (we would love to hear your feedback on it -- the Discord server already has a channel for it :)).

 In a nutshell, this is just the beginning, and we have a long way to go.
-Stayed tuned, and let's work on a great (open-source) AI future together!
+Stay tuned, and let's work on a great (open-source) AI future together!

 ## Contributor's wall (ToDo)